-Here is a list of what I would consider the very basic supplies you will want to have before you bring your new weaned kid goats home.
+I consider these items the very basic supplies for goat care of Nigerian Dwarfs.
+We believe you will want to have these basic care items before you bring your new weaned kid goats home.
 Believe me, this very basic list will grow as your goats grow.

 The first items you'll want to acquire is the feeding dishes, hay feeder, water buckets, mineral feeders and salt holder.
 There are plenty of choices in quality and prices in feed stores and online so check pricing if you want to save a few dollars!